theloadstar/iOS_SL/chapter15/chapter15.md

 The tutorial says that we need to check `Automatically adjust the font` so that the fonts can change in time , no need to rerun the app.
 However, in my test, even if didn't check `Automatically adjust the font`, the font can also change itself in time.
 Strange...

+# exercise

+## 1

+For exercise1, after change te font of detailview's all labels to *text sytle* (delete the height constraint of *Type Label*), I find that the *name label* and *type label* won't change themselves in time.
+So, check `Automatically adjust the font`

+## 2

 # To Do

 - [ ] problem 2 and its line5 [jump](#todo1)

-- [ ] is `Automatically adjust the font` useful in the newest version?
+- [x] is `Automatically adjust the font` useful in the newest version?
 I didn't check it and the dynamic font still can change.

+  A: useful, IMU, for long text, we can uncheck, for short we must check.
+See exercise 1.